MrOwaisAbdullah/gigbillow/docs/features.md

 - **Details:**
     - **Token Tracking:** User token balances are tracked in Firestore.
     - **Token Spending:** Premium actions (proposals, PDF downloads, project creation, etc.) correctly deduct tokens from the user's balance.
-    - **Free Tokens:** A system grants new users 10 free tokens and refills them monthly.
+    - **Free Tokens:** A system grants new users free tokens and refills them monthly based on their subscription status.
     - **Simulated Purchases:** A dialog allows users to "buy" token packs, which simulates a payment flow and adds tokens to their account.
     - **Missing:** **Real payment processing.** There is no integration with a payment provider like Stripe.
 The purchasing flow is a simulation.